Dracula AD 1972 christopher lee e1602959580996

 Hotel Transylvania (2012)

-Hotel Transylvania Wallpaper
+Hotel Transylvania wallpaper

 This hilarious animated comedy follows Count Dracula (Adam Sandler) as he runs a hotel for monsters.
 Featuring a silly and heartwarming story, and Sandler’s hilarious performance as the vampire count, this film is perfect for horror fans of all ages.
 The animation is bright and colorful, and the story is both heartwarming and silly.
 While it may not be as frightening as some of the other films on this list, it’s still a fun and enjoyable watch for horror fans.